folkertdev/outmessage/README.md

 ```

 It is likely that the `OutMsg` needs to be turned into
+a change to the model and/or the execution of a `Cmd`.
+These actions are jointly called a side-effect

-a side-effect, for which we need a function of the type
+To turn an OutMsg into a side-effect, we need a function with
+the following signature:
 ```elm
 interpretOutMsg : OutMsg -> Model -> (Model, Cmd Msg)
 ```